ydigikat/Frugi/docs/params_code.md

 }
 ```

 That's really all there is to it!
+The parameter store is intentionally simple, making it easy to understand and use in your synthesizer projects.